istio/istio.io/content/en/docs/tasks/policy-enforcement/rate-limit/index.md

 ---

 This task shows you how to use Envoy's native rate limiting in Istio to dynamically limit the traffic to a service.
-In this task, we will apply a global rate-limit for the productpage service through ingressgateway that allows 1 requests per minute across all instances of the service.
-Additionally, we will apply a local rate-limit for each individual productpage instance that will allow 10 requests per minute.
-In this way, we will ensure that our productpage service handles a maximum of 1 requests per minute through instance gateway, but each productpage instance can handle upto 10 requests per minute allowing for any in-mesh traffic.
+In this task, we will apply a global rate-limit for the `productpage` service through ingress gateway that allows 1 requests per minute across all instances of the service.
+Additionally, we will apply a local rate-limit for each individual `productpage` instance that will allow 10 requests per minute.
+In this way, we will ensure that our `productpage` service handles a maximum of 1 requests per minute through instance gateway, but each `productpage` instance can handle upto 10 requests per minute allowing for any in-mesh traffic.